 Giveaways are a fantastic way to get more followers or engagement, both for your brand and the one you’re promoting.

 Ask your followers to engage with your content: like/ tag/ comment, for the chance to win a free giveaway.
 See the example below.

 To take this strategy of relationship-building to the next level, you can also include a lead magnet in your blog post.
 So when your Instagram follower clicks on your link in bio and lands on your website, he/ she can also see your lead magnet (for example a PDF report of sorts) and sign up for your newsletters.

 This is a big sign of engagement and trust from them.
 And as they say, the money is in the list.

 Keep creating content and sending it to your contact list.
 Once in a while, in between sharing your content, you can also write one email about the brand you passionately recommend, tell them why you think this brand can be beneficial, and share your affiliate link.

-But remember to have always shared content of value before you send such a sales pitch email.
+But remember to have always shared content of value before you send such a sales pitch example by email.

 Whether you take the short-term approach or long-term, a good way to get visibility for your Instagram profile is to get a shoutout.
 You can build relationships with other Instagrammers or even influencers and get these shoutouts for free, or you can buy shoutouts too.